yucombinator/uwguide/taxes.md

 Instructions on how to file taxes depend on which state you have worked in.

 ### California
+You cannot e-file your state taxes yet.
+You will need to file form 540NR.

 ### New York
 You will need to file forms IT2, IT 203, IT 203b.
 Unfortunately as far as I know it is not possible to file taxes electronically for New York, so you will have to mail it out.